home-assistant/home-assistant.io/source/hassio/architecture.markdown

 ### {% linkable_title Host Control (HC) %}

-This is a daemon that runs on the host machine that allows the supervisor to control certain aspects of the host OS:
+This is a daemon running on the host machine that allows the supervisor to control certain aspects of the host OS:

  - Power cycle (restart, turn off)
  - Manage network settings